Dr-andai/GDP/HE-GDP.md

 Health spending shows the importance of the health sector in the whole economy and indicates the societal priority which health is given measured in monetary terms (WHO).
-This analysis focuses how Kenya compares to its neighbours in the East Africa Community.
+This analysis focuses how Kenya compares to its neighbours in the East African Community.
 The latest data entry is from 2019, while a look at a 10 year trend is assesd…….

 ``` r
 plot1